wangziqi2013/wangziqi2013.github.io/_posts/2019-09-02-Reducing-the-cost-of-persistence-for-nonvolatile-heaps-in-end-user-devices.markdown

 large and modifications are small, space will be wasted storing the unmodified part of the object.

 To solve the cache sharing proble, the paper levarages an architectural knowledge that continuous cache lines are typically mapped to different sets in the cache in most cache implementations.
+The paper suggests that the physical pages allocated to a process should be made contiguous as much as possible, such that the cache lines of the applications are evenly distributed within all cache sets, rather than biased towards a few sets and content for cache with other applications.